15 Ways to Reduce Food Waste at Home—and Why You Should

-Want to save money and help the environment?
+Want to save money, make the most of your food budget, and help the environment while you're at it?
 Make these steps to reducing food waste part of your weekly routine.
 Learn how you can reduce food waste at home.

 Why Reduce Food Waste in Your Home?